 The best way to solve your northern New Jersey property’s tick problem is to partner with a local pest control company.
 When you partner with Heritage Pest Control, our reliable and friendly professionals will be at your residential or commercial property within 24 hours to assess the infestation and recommend treatment.
-We are proud to provide all of our customers with reliable, affordable and eco-friendly pest solutions.
+We are proud to provide all of our customers with reliable, affordable, and environmentally friendly pest solutions.
 To learn more about our tick control services, reach out to us!

 How can I prevent ticks in the future?

 Listed below is a quick prevention guide to help you make your home and property as unappealing as possible to ticks:

 With the help of their veterinarian, place pets on a year-round tick control program.

 Place a stone barrier between wooded areas and your property’s lawn.

 Keep your lawn trimmed short to eliminate hiding places.

 Trim overgrown shrubs and bushes found on your property.